 2. Mountain Top (2017)

-The movie begins with a peculiar old man Sam Miller who mows grass in a lawn and writes about his dreams in a notebook.
-He is led in a dream to pursue Mike Andrews, a former attorney-turned-preacher to make his case against a corporate scandal involving him and a far-flung evidence.
-How the attorney Mike decides to help Sam and how the turn of events take place based on Mike’s unflinching faith and clues from his dreams is all what ‘Mountain Top’ comprises of.
-It is later revealed by Sam’s wife that he always had visions which would often help him predict the futuristic turn of events.
+This movie begins with a peculiar old man named Sam Miller who mows grass in a lawn and writes about his dreams in a notebook.
+He is led in a dream to pursue Mike Andrews, a former attorney-turned-preacher, to make his case against a corporate scandal involving him and a far-flung evidence.
+How the attorney Mike decides to help Sam and how the turn of events take place based on Mike’s unflinching faith and clues from his dreams is what form the crux of ‘Mountain Top’.
+It is later revealed by Sam’s wife that he always had visions that would often help him predict the futuristic turn of events.
 ‘Mountain Top’ was praised for being simplistic and having a straightforward storyline.

 Read More: Best Sci Fi Movies on Netflix

 ‘The Heart of Man’ begins with leaving behind the inhibitions we’ve had for God so far and not think of Him from a religious, moralistic or miraculous point of view, rather, attaining freedom from all the clutches of addictions, adulteries and other evils by looking at the Prodigal Son from a simplistic point of view.
 Given the confusions around the Church’s identity crisis and the prevailing misconceptions people have about God and religion, ‘The Heart of Man’ seeks to bust myths and brings forth a volley of interviews and healing miracles many common people have accomplished, all thanks to their inherent beliefs.